manabu-hirano/RanSAP/README.md

 For more detail about the dataset, you can read the following open access paper.

 - M. Hirano, R. Hodota, and R. Kobayashi.
 "RanSAP: An Open Dataset of Ransomware Storage Access Patterns for Training Machine Learning Models."
 Forensic Science International: Digital Investigation, 2021.
-(To appear)

 ## Terms of use / License

 When using this dataset in your research or other purpose, please cite the following papers:

 - M. Hirano, R. Hodota, and R. Kobayashi.
 "RanSAP: An Open Dataset of Ransomware Storage Access Patterns for Training Machine Learning Models."
 Forensic Science International: Digital Investigation, 2021.
-(To appear)

 - M. Hirano and R. Kobayashi, "Machine Learning Based Ransomware Detection Using Storage Access Patterns Obtained From Live-forensic Hypervisor," 2019 Sixth International Conference on Internet of Things: Systems, Management and Security (IOTSMS), 2019, pp. 1-6, doi: 10.1109/IOTSMS48152.2019.8939214.